-Obtaining \eqref{H0} is a direct consequence of the $L_1$-posterior concentration rate on $h$ from Theorem \ref{thm:conc_g}.
-Hence, as soon as the latter is obtained, the posterior probability of $\delta_{lk} =1$ converges to 1, if $\delta_{lk}^0=1$.
-The more difficult part of Theorem \ref{thm:post_graph} is to infer a non-edge $\delta_{lk}^0=0$.
-For this, we need to assume that \textbf{(A4)} holds, and thus we restrict the conditional distribution $\Pi_{h|\delta}(.)$ to be exponentially small around 0.
-It also implies that if $h^0_{lk}\neq 0$ but is "small", then it cannot be detected nor estimated properly.
-In Section \ref{sec:prior_norms}, we present two natural families of priors on the $S_{lk}$'s that verify this assumption.
+The first part of Theorem \ref{thm:post_graph} in \eqref{H0} is directly obtained from Theorem \ref{thm:conc_g} or Proposition \ref{prop:relu} (Cases 1 and 2) and says that the posterior probability of $\delta_{lk} =1$ converges to 1, if the edge $l \to k$ is in $I(\delta_0)$, i.e., $\delta_{lk}^0=1$.
+The second and more difficult part of Theorem \ref{thm:post_graph} is to infer a non-edge $\delta_{lk}^0=0$.
+The condition \eqref{eq:cond_prior_graph} forces the conditional prior distribution $\Pi_{h|\delta}$ to be exponentially small around 0 for all $h_{lk}$ such that $\delta_{lk}=1$.
+We note that it also implies that if $h^0_{lk}\neq 0$ and is small, then it may not be detected nor estimated properly.
+In Section \ref{sec:priors}, we present two common families of priors on the $S_{lk}$'s that verify \eqref{eq:cond_prior_graph}.